Understanding and Detecting Hateful Content using Contrastive Learning: Methodology

 Here, our goal is to identify a set of phrases that are Antisemitic/Islamophobic.
 To do this, we follow a multi-step semi-automated methodology.
 First, we use the SEVERE\_TOXICITY scores from the Perspective API to identify posts that are toxic/offensive without considering the target (e.g., if it is antisemitic).
 Specifically, we consider all posts that have a score of 0.8 or more as toxic, following the methodology by~\citet{ribeiro2020does}.
 Out of the 66M posts in our dataset, we find 4.5M (6.7\%) toxic posts.

 Having extracted a set of toxic posts from 4chan's /pol/, we then aim to identify the main targets of hate speech on /pol/ by extracting the top keywords.
 To do this, we preprocess the data to remove HTML tags, stop words, and URLs, and then we create a term frequency-inverse document frequency array (TF-IDF).
 Next, we manually inspect the top 200 words based on their TF-IDF values and identify the words related to Jews or Muslims.
 As a result, we find seven keywords: ``jews,'' ``kike,'' ``jew,'' ``kikes,'' ``jewish,'' ``muslims,'' and ``muslim.''
 Then, based on these keywords, we filter the toxic posts obtained from the previous step, hence getting a set of 336K posts with a SEVERE\_TOXICITY score of 0.8 and include at least one of the seven keywords.
+Note that we decide to focus on the top 200 terms because we want to focus on popular targeted groups in the set of toxic posts. \revisioncomment{R2.1, R2.10} Moreover, while terms such as ``Islam'' or ``Islamic'' might appear crucial to include in our list of keywords, we not include them because their TF-IDF scores are far from the top ones.
+Indeed, the term ``islam'' occupies the position 275th, ``islamic'' the 1014th position, ``mohammed'' the position 1553th, and ``prophet'' the position 2505th. \revisioncomment{R2.11}.

 Since our goal is to create a set of Antisemitic/Islamophobic phrases, we need to break down the toxic 4chan posts into sentences and then identify the ones that are Antisemitic/Islamophobic.
 To do this, we apply a sentence tokenizer~\cite{sentence_tokenizer} on the 336K posts, obtaining 976K sentences.
-To identify common phrases used on 4chan's /pol/, we apply WordNet lemmatization~\cite{wordnet}, excluding all sentences that appear less than five times.
-We obtain 4,582 unique common phrases; not all of these sentences are Antisemitic/Islamophobic.
+To identify common phrases used on 4chan's /pol/, we apply WordNet lemmatization~\cite{wordnet}, excluding all sentences that appear less than five times. \revisioncomment{R2.12} We obtain 4,582 unique common phrases; not all of these sentences are Antisemitic/Islamophobic.
+We note that some phrases are contained in longer phrases.
+However, we do not treat them as duplicates, given that the text encoder of the CLIP model encodes them differently.\revisioncomment{R2.16}